Peter Wilby

-Peter John Wilby (born 7 November 1944) is a British journalist.
+Peter John Wilby (born 7 November 1944) is a British journalist and convicted sex offender.
 He is a former editor of The Independent on Sunday and the New Statesman.

 Early life and career

 Wilby was educated at Kibworth Beauchamp grammar school in Leicestershire before gaining a place at Sussex University.
-While at Sussex, from where he graduated with a degree in history, he helped found a short-lived university paper called Sussex Outlook.
+Whilst at Sussex, from which he graduated with a degree in history, he helped found a short-lived university paper called Sussex Outlook.

 In 1968, he began his career as a reporter on The Observer, becoming Education Correspondent four years later.
 In the same role, he worked for the New Statesman (1975–77), and for The Sunday Times (1977–86).

 Wilby joined The Independent on Sunday in 1990 and eventually became its editor (1995–96).